ecampostrini/shopping-buddy/README.md

 # Name of the list within the board where you want the shopping list to be created
 list_name=Por hacer
 ```
+Follow the [API introduction](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) to get the `API key` and the `server token`

 5. Run the script indicating the path to the files that have the definition of the stores and the shopping list created in points `2` and `3`.
 Assuming these are
 called `stores.yaml` and `shopping_list.yaml` this would look like: